Italy's PM defends 'beautiful' budget as EU steps up pressure

-BRUSSELS (Reuters) - Italy’s Prime Minister defended the country’s “beautiful” 2019 budget on Thursday, brushing off criticism of it from Brussels as European authorities stepped up pressure for changes to a draft that breaches the bloc’s fiscal rules.
+BRUSSELS (Reuters) - Italy’s Prime Minister defended the country’s “beautiful” 2019 budget on Thursday, saying he had expected Brussels to criticise it as European authorities stepped up pressure for changes to a draft that breaches the bloc’s fiscal rules.

 Giuseppe Conte also denied a rift over the fiscal plan within his governing coalition, after reports of a spat over tax revenues.

-In the first formal step of a procedure that could lead to Brussels rejecting the budget and to fines against Italy, the European Commission will send Rome a warning letter.
-An EU official said it was expected be to delivered on Thursday.
+In the first formal step of a procedure that could lead to Brussels rejecting the budget and to fines against Italy, an EU official told Reuters the European Commission was expected to deliver a warning letter to Rome on Thursday.

-European Commission President Jean Claude Juncker said Italy had used up all the fiscal flexibility available under EU rules, and that Brussels would examine the draft without prejudice.

-Conte said he was not worried by the letter, and that he expected the Commission to send others to Spain, France and Portugal.

-Prior to news of the letter, he told reporters: “I’m aware this is not the budget the Commission expected.
+“I’m aware this is not the budget the Commission expected.
 I expect critical observations.
-We will discuss and we will reply to these considerations.”
+We will discuss and we will reply to these considerations,” Conte told journalists on the second day of a two-day EU summit, prior to reports of the new EU letter.

-He described the budget as “beautiful”, having said on Wednesday - the first day of a two-day EU summit - that he saw no room for changing tack on it.
+He described the budget as “beautiful”, having said on Wednesday that he saw no room for changing tack on it.

+The letter will be handed by Economics Commissioner Pierre Moscovici to Italy’s Finance Minister Giovanni Tria in a meeting in Rome, the EU official said.

 If it is not amended, the Commission could reject the draft by Oct.
 29 in what would be an unprecedented move that could further rattle markets..